You must be 21 years of age or older to purchase our products.

 Finding the perfect voltage for you is largely a matter of personal preference, and there is no objective answer to the question of perfect voltage.

-Instead, to some extent, finding the optimal voltage will involve a certain amount of experimentation, as you need to find the right balance between flavor, smoothness, and potency to enjoy the best THC Vaping experience.
+Instead, to some extent, finding the optimal voltage will involve a certain amount of experimentation, as you need to find the right balance between flavor, smoothness, and potency to enjoy the best THC vaping experience.

 This means that to find the voltage that gives you your favorite experience, you'll have to experiment a little, adjusting the voltages and trying different cartridges on the vape.